A shocker: US beaten by France 89-79 in World Cup quarters

 France was up 10 early in the second half.
 The U.S. went on a 31-14 run over the next 10 minutes to go up by seven.
 And then the French responded with a 15-2 run over the next five minutes, going up 82-76 on a long jumper by Frank Ntilikina with 2:05 left.

-Mitchell had a chance to get the U.S. within two with about a minute left, driving against Gobert — but the Jazz center read what the Jazz guard was going to do perfectly, swatting the try away.
+Mitchell had a chance to get the U.S. within two with about a minute left, driving against Gobert — but the Utah center read what the Utah guard was going to do perfectly, swatting the try away.

+“We beat the U.S., and that’s huge, but we haven’t won anything yet,” France’s Nicolas Batum said.

 France had been 0-9 against the U.S. in major international play, most of those outcomes one-sided affairs.
-But the last meeting between the nations was only a 100-97 U.S. win at the Rio de Janeiro Olympics three years ago, and France returned three players — Gobert, De Colo and Nicolas Batum — who got minutes in that game.
+But the last meeting between the nations was only a 100-97 U.S. win at the Rio de Janeiro Olympics three years ago, and France returned three players — Gobert, De Colo and Batum — who got minutes in that game.

-None of the U.S. players who played that afternoon in Rio are on this year’s World Cup team.
+None of the U.S. players who played that afternoon in Rio is on this year’s World Cup team.

 France outrebounded the U.S. 21-12 in the first half, Gobert found his way to the line 10 times in the game’s first 20 minutes and the Americans went into the break trailing 45-39.
 The U.S. had trailed for 8:25 in their first five games combined — and trailed for 11:24 in the first half alone on Wednesday.